 This section provides answers to payment-related questions, including all the information needed to provide access to request payments from your COPS Office awards.
-For assistance with financial management and award administration, please contact the COPS Office Customer Care Center at 800-421-6770 or visit our website at www.cops.usdoj.gov.
+For assistance with financial management and award administration, please contact the COPS Office Response Center at 800-421-6770 or visit our website at https://cops.usdoj.gov.